mengsig/DomiRank/README.md

 1. To use any network simply save the edgelist in Networks and change the networkName variable to suit the naming of your edgelist.
 You can also generate synthetic networks similarly to the *commented* network generation in the script.
 Change G to any network you want (networkx), or import any network and turn it into a scipy.sparse.csr_array() data structure.
 This will make sure the code runs flawlessly.

-Moreover, in the DomiRank.domirank() function, if you only pass the adjacency matrix (sparse) as an input, it will automatically compute the optimal sigma.
+2. In the DomiRank.domirank() function, if you only pass the adjacency matrix (sparse) as an input, it will automatically compute the optimal sigma.
 However, you can also pass individual arguments, in order to create domiranks that will damage the network such that it is difficult to recover from, or, to simply, understand dynamics for high sigma (competition).

-Finally, the network can be attacked according to any strategy, using the following function. domirank.network_attack_sampled(GAdj, attackStrategy), where GAdj is the adjacency matrix as a scipy.sparse.csr_array(), and the attack strategy is the ordering of the node removals (node-id).
+3. Finally, the network can be attacked according to any strategy, using the following function. domirank.network_attack_sampled(GAdj, attackStrategy), where GAdj is the adjacency matrix as a scipy.sparse.csr_array(), and the attack strategy is the ordering of the node removals (node-id).
 The node-id ordering can be generated from the centrality array by using the function domirank.generate_attack(centrality), where, centrality is an array of the centrality-distribution, ordered from (least to greatest in terms of node-id).

 Feel free to contact me at: marcus.w.engsig@gmail.com